(Click here to go to the box office.)

 When you purchase your ticket, you have to provide us with a phone number and email address.
 We will call or email you a day or two before the show and give you instructions about where and when to meet.
 Make sure the number and email address you gave us works.
 If we call and you don’t pick up, we’ll leave a message.
 If you have voicemail.
 If you're cheap and don't have voicemail, we'll email you.

-Probably email, depending on how swarmed with zombies and aliens our base is.
+Probably email, depending on how swarmed with zombies and other deadly creatures our base is.
 But you'll get the information one way or another.
 We promise.

 No. It might be 23 hours.
 Or 22 hours.
-When you're fighting zombies and aliens, time takes on a new meaning.
+When you're fighting the undead, time takes on a new meaning.

 Tickets to what?
 This is a mission.